Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Should you consider using a ride-share service such as Uber or a taxi for getting to Versailles from Paris?

-A one-way trip between Paris and Versailles by Uber or taxi will typically cost you a minimum of around 40€ - 50€, assuming no major traffic jams and depending on your specific Paris location.
+A one-way trip between Paris and Versailles by Uber or taxi will typically cost you a minimum of around 35€ - 50€, assuming no major traffic jams and depending on your specific Paris location.

-Transit time (again, depending on where you are in the city) might be 30-45 minutes, but it can easily be longer if you get stuck in city traffic or on the Péripherique, the ring road around Paris.
-Add in road congestion (an almost-constant condition on the Périph', and your fare and travel time can soar.
+Transit time (again, depending on where you are in the city) may easily be an hour or more, but it can easily be longer if you get stuck in city traffic or on the Péripherique, the ring road around Paris.

 Because Paris has such an extensive, fast, and affordable public transportation network, going to Versailles by Uber or taxi doesn't usually make sense for most people - but, of course, your circumstances may vary, especially if you're part of a group of several (or more) people.